 Understanding the value of the solutions your company provides is crucial.
 You should find out how reps are positioning your products and services.
 You should then investigate how your sellers learn about your products.

-As a new enabler, you can ramp up by listening to sales meetings in your conversational intelligence (CI) tool.
+As a new enabler, you can ramp up by analyzing 25-30 sales calls across different customer segments in your conversational intelligence (CI) tool.
+Use your CI platform to generate AI-powered product battle cards that capture key insights from these recordings.
 Call recordings can help you:

 - Learn how customers think about the problem